springernature/vpat/springerlink.md

 <li>504.2 (Authoring Tool)</li>
 <li>602.3 (Support Docs)</li>
 </ul></td>
-<td>Partially Supports</td>
+<td>Supports</td>
 <td>
-The SpringerLink website contains content that is rendered in two separate designs.
-We are in the process of transferring all content from the older design to the newer design.
-<br><br>
-Pages rendered in the <strong>older</strong> design (currently journals, and ancillary pages such as search, indexes, and account management) may be switched by the user between English and German.
-These pages use the language attribute on the HTML element to indicate which language is being used as the default language of a page.
-<br><br>
-Pages rendered in the <strong>newer</strong> design (currently articles, chapters, books, book series, reference works, reference work entries, and collections) are presented in English only, with the correct language attribute applied to the HTML element.
+Pages in this product may contain mixed languages, though the primary language of the product is English.
+Most pages have a `lang="en"` attribute applied to the `html` element, except for older legacy pages (for example the search results page) which allows the user to switch between English and German.
+On switching to German, a `lang="de"` attribute is applied to the `html` element instead.
 </td>
 </tr>
 <tr id="on-focus" valign="top">